Rpule99/Disaster-Response-Pipeline/README.md

 - other_weather
 - direct_report

-Classifying these messages will enable us to determine the current situation experience during the disaster.
+Classifying these messages will enable us to determine the current situation experienced during the disaster.
 This will enable 1st responders and emergency departments to prepare themselves to deal with the situation.
-For examples if most of the messages in an area experiencing natuaral disaster such as a flood, and there are multiple injuries or death, emergency responders can emobilise themselves to better deal with the situation.
-The classifications can also enable better coverage of the disaster to the general public as we have multiple expirences from the victims.
+For example, if most of the messages in an area experiencing a natural disaster such as a flood, and there are multiple injuries or deaths, emergency responders can mobilise themselves to better deal with the situation.
+The classifications can also enable better coverage of the disaster to the general public as we have multiple experiences from the victims.

 The Project will be the starting point of enabling this where we begin by cleaning the data and saving the clean data in a table in a database.
 Once the data is saved the trained classifier will select the data and train a classifier model using grid search for optimal hyperparameters, the model will then be saved.
-Lastly, a web app will be used to classify new messages and show case graphs of the training data.
+Lastly, a web app will be used to classify new messages and showcase graphs of the training data.

 ## Project Libraries